Chargeable Weight Calculator

 Step 2: Calculate the Volume of the Package

-Multiply the width, height, and length to get the volume in cubic centimeters (cm³).
+Multiply the width, height, and length to get the volume in cubic centimetres (cm³).

 Formula: Volume = Width × Height × Length